chemreac/chemreac/docs/index.rst

 Welcome to chemreac's documentation!
 ====================================

-chemreac is an open-source Python library for modeling chemical kinetcs in either:
+``chemreac`` is an open-source Python library for modelling chemical kinetcs in either:

 - Homogeneous bulk solution (no concentration gradients)
     - Kinetics governed by law of mass action